Tips for Muck Spreader Maintenance and Parts Identification

 I accept no responsibility for any problems you may incur by using any of the above info.

-There is a tendency for muck to fall through the hole in the auger deck and thence through the seal and into the gear box, see the photos below.
+There is a tendency for muck to fall through the hole in the auger deck and thence through the seal and into the gearbox, see the photos below.
 There is now a seal available which attaches to the bottom of the auger drive dog which is a big improvement but still not perfect.
 The later dogs have a shoulder on the bottom for the seal to attach to.
 It's not difficult to reproduce this shoulder if you have a lathe, just weld a suitable size washer to the bottom of the dog and then turn to size.
 We can advise 01609 773607.
 With or without these seals it is very important to check the gear box oil level and colour frequently and top up or change as required.
 Make sure these dogs are well greased during assembly and have a good o ring in place, the o ring can be seen in the first pic.
+Scroll down for another way to reduce the muck in gearbox problem.

 We accept no responsibility for any problems you may incur by following this advice.

 See right, another way to help reduce the muck entering the gearboxes.
 This also greatly increases the strength of the paddles.
 It is a 10mm thick steel disc welded to the bottom of the auger although 8mm should be adequate.
-Cut the disc in half in order to facilitate fitting and weld back together while welding it to the auger.
-This one has a ring made from 8mm round bar welded to the underside of the perifary of the disc and another smaller one welded to the auger deck under the disc.
+It's possible to fit these with augers in situe, just cut the disc in half and weld it back together while welding it to the auger.
+This one has a ring made from 8mm round bar welded to the underside of the periphery of the disc and another smaller one welded to the auger deck under the disc.
 You will need to burn off the original very small disc and maybe a bit off the bottom of the paddle brackets.
 Note: this isn't a substitute for the seals shown above.
 Take this info at your own discretion, I accept no responsibility for any loss or damage you might incur by following this advice.